chaoss/wg-value/README.md

 As a contributor, you can help us keep our community open and inclusive.
 Read the [code of conduct](./code-of-conduct.md) to understand how.

-### Join our Weekly Calls
+### Join our Bi-Weekly Calls

 We host video calls every other Thursday from 10-11 am US Central Time.
 All are welcome.

 Read our [meeting notes][notes] to learn our history and find out when our next call will be held.

 [notes]: https://docs.google.com/document/d/1qWAV4ExtwcY3mSzIb9sYOUENt4Pi1BD7APjnRTCnZZs/edit